sabeelmansuri/Epigenomics/README.md

 Two restriction enzymes are used:
 1. HpaII, which cuts DNA at `CCGA` sites where the inner cytosine is *not* methylated
-2. MspI, which cuts DNA at `CCGA` sites regardless of cytosine methlyation
+2. MspI, which cuts DNA at `CCGA` sites regardless of cytosine methylation

 This results in MspI cutting DNA into some number of additional fragments compared to HpaII, and calculating the magnitude of this difference provides a relative measurement of DNA methylation.